-Best conditioner overall
+Best overall conditioner

 Stephanie Louis, owner of Stylebox Salon in Prospect Heights, calls this conditioner a staple at her salon.
 “It’s so good,” she says.
 “The best for weekly conditioning, detangling, and hair softening.”
-The detangling properties of the conditioner can be attributed to the inclusion of moringa oil, an essential oil derived from trees, known for its ability to moisturize and loosen up knots.
+The detangling properties of the conditioner can be attributed to the inclusion of moringa oil, an essential oil derived from trees known for its ability to moisturize and loosen up knots.
 The ingredient list also includes green tea extract, which is meant to protect against free radical damage and environmental stress; jojoba oil, which will help with split ends; and sunflower seed extract, which, according to Verb’s site, is a natural source of UV protection that will help prevent color fading.

 We’ve heard good things about Verb’s shampoos and conditioners before — Sephora reviewers raved about both this conditioner, which one said was “neither too light and watery nor too thick and oily,” and the brand’s hydrating conditioner, which many said “moisturizes the hair without weighing it down.”
-And since the conditioner can be used on all hair types — according to Verb’s site, this includes “curly, fine, kinky, straight, thick, and wavy” hair — is gentle enough to use daily, and is one of the more affordable options on the list, we’re calling Verb’s Ghost conditioner best overall.
+And since the conditioner can be used on all hair types — according to Verb’s site, this includes “curly, fine, kinky, straight, thick, and wavy” — is gentle enough to use daily, and is one of the more affordable options on the list, we’re calling Verb’s Ghost Conditioner best overall.

 Best conditioner for normal hair